AnthonyFebles/ROBUSTbnb/API-docs-AirBnB.md

 * Require Authentication: true
 * Request
-  * Method: GET
+  * : GET
-  * URL: /Bookings/:HouseId
+  * URL: /api/bookings/:houseId
   * Body: none

 * Successful Response: If you ARE NOT the owner of the spot.